 You can pursue a Combined Major in Science or a major, honours, combined major, combined honours or double major across a wide range of specializations.
 In addition, you can apply for a minor.
 And as if that wasn't enough, there are co-op and student exchange program options that help to round out your university experience.

-When choosing your courses, don't overextend yourself.
+...don't overextend yourself.
 Make sure that you have enough time and energy to devote to them.
 Take a reduced course load, if necessary.
-Completing four successful courses is better than failing courses.
-If you pass a course in UBC Science you will not be able to repeat the course for higher standing.
-UBC offers many exciting courses—choose some purely out of interest.
+Completing four successful courses in a term is better than taking more and failing.
+If you pass a course in UBC Science, you won't be able to repeat the course for higher standing.
+UBC offers many exciting courses—choose some purely out of interest!
 You’ll find it easier to get through the tough courses if you're also taking classes you’re passionate about.
-Remember, there's more than one path to medicine, law or grad school!
+Remember, there's more than one path to medicine, law, or grad school.

 - 30 credits to enter into an Honours program in later years (or continue in one)

-- 27 credits to be eligible for scholarships the next year
+- 27 percentage-graded credits to be eligible for scholarships the next year

 - 18 credits to be eligible for BC student loans (9 per term)